evwt/evwt/EvMenu.md

 Below is a list of all EvMenu events with their types and purpose.

-### Events List

 #### BrowserWindow events

-* evmenu:win:input
+* evmenu
-  - BrowserWindow event to inform background process that a menu item has been changed/activated
+  - BrowserWindow event to inform window that a menu item has been changed/activated

-* evmenu:win:input:\<menuitem-id\>
+* evmenu:\<menuitem-id\>
   - BrowserWindow event for a specific menu item with id

 #### App events

-Useful on MacOS when all windows are closed, but you still need to process menu input.
+App-level events are useful on MacOS when all windows are closed, but you still need to process menu input.

-* evmenu:app:input
+* evmenu
-  - App event to inform background process that a menu item has been changed/activated
+  - App event to inform app that a menu item has been changed/activated

-* evmenu:app:input:\<menuitem-id\>
+* evmenu:\<menuitem-id\>
   - App event for a specific menu item with id

 #### Vue events